-- 44. A learner could have prior learning that has been previously accredited by an awarding organisation or could be formally recognised and count towards a qualification.
-If this is the case, you must: - 44.1 reduce the fee charged to the learner for the qualification by the percentage of learning and assessment that the learner does not need
+- 49. A learner could have prior learning that has been previously accredited by an awarding organisation or could be formally recognised and count towards a qualification.
+If this is the case, you must: - 49.1 reduce the fee charged to the learner for the qualification by the percentage of learning and assessment that the learner does not need - 49.2 check if the individual's learning and/or achievement was not within the last five years, if it does you must assess whether the learning is still valid and relevant. - 49.3 ensure prior attainment is in the personal learning record (PLR) and query any contradictory information with the learner - 49.4 follow the policies and procedures set by the awarding organisation for the delivery and assessment of the qualification - 49.5 not require a learner to take out a loan if their prior learning meets the full requirements of the awarding organisation to achieve the qualification or where a learner only resits a qualification assessment or examination, and no extra learning takes place

+Progression

-- 44.2 follow the policies and procedures set by the awarding organisation for the delivery and assessment of the qualification - 44.3 not require a learner to take out a loan if their prior learning meets the full requirements of the awarding organisation to achieve the qualification or where a learner only resits a qualification assessment or examination, and no extra learning takes place - 45.
-Where a learner undertakes a subsidiary diploma and progresses to an extended diploma at the same level, the progression can be considered as a single loan and the loan amount amended through the change of circumstance (change of learning aim) process (please see paragraphs 62 to 64). - 45.1.
-The change must be reported while the learner is still in learning on the subsidiary diploma. - 45.2.
-You must issue another learning and funding information letter (please see paragraph 64 for more information). - 45.3.
-The learner must make a new loan request to cover the fee for the extended diploma. - 46.
+- 50. Where a learner undertakes a subsidiary diploma and progresses to an extended diploma at the same level, the progression can be considered as a single loan and the loan amount amended through the change of circumstance (change of learning aim) process (see paragraphs 67 to 70). - 50.1 The change must be reported while the learner is still in learning on the subsidiary diploma. - 50.2 You must issue another learning and funding information letter (see paragraph 67).

+- 50.3 The learner must make a new loan request to cover the fee for the extended diploma. - 51.
 Where a learner has already undertaken a subsidiary diploma funded with a loan and wishes to undertake an extended diploma at the same level and in the same subject at a later date, they can apply for another loan within their overall entitlement to four loans.
-In this scenario providers must reduce the fee charged to the learner for the extended diploma to take account of the prior study of the subsidiary diploma.
+In this scenario providers must reduce the fee charged to the learner for the extended diploma to take account of the prior study of the subsidiary diploma. - 52.
+There are five key stages in the learner journey that must be followed: - Stage 1 Issuing the Learning and Funding Information Letter - Stage 2 The Learner Application - Stage 3 The Initial Liability Point - Stage 4 In Learning - Stage 5 Completion and Achievement

-Learner journey requirements

-There are five key stages in the learner journey:

-- issuing the 'learning and funding information letter' which is the start of the formal interaction between you and the learner - learner application which is when the learner applies for the loan - 'initial liability point' which is two weeks after the start date when you have confirmed a learner's attendance using the learning provider portal the first loans payment is then made to you and a learner becomes liable for their loan at that point - 'in learning' when a learner has passed the initial liability point and you continue to confirm their attendance using the SLC portal and receive loans payments on behalf of learners - completion and achievement when the learner has completed their learning in line with their learning agreement with you